 St. Demetrius Church, Bitola

-St. Demetrius church is an orthodox church located in the center of the city of Bitola.
+St. Demetrius church is an Orthodox church located in the center of the city of Bitola.
 It is built in 1830 on the foundations of a former chapel that burned down, and with special approval according to the Sultan’s documents, it was rebuilt again.
-According to the Turkish law it was not allowed the new orthodox temple to be taller than the previous one.
+According to Turkish law, it was not allowed the new orthodox temple to be taller than the previous one.
 Built in only four months, with donations from the Christians of Bitola, this church rose from the ashes and became a place where all the believers could freely address God.
-The central altar is dedicated to St Demetrious, the southern one to the Annunciation and the northern one to St. Nicolas.
-The most impressive is the magnificent and most probably the biggest iconostasis on the Balkan Peninsula, made in gold plate in the middle of the XIX century and carved by the skilful hands of the woodcarving group of craftsman.
+The central altar is dedicated to St Demetrius, the southern one to the Annunciation and the northern one to St. Nicolas.
+The most impressive is the magnificent and most probably the biggest iconostasis on the Balkan Peninsula, made in a gold plate in the middle of the XIX century and carved by the skillful hands of the woodcarving group of craftsman.
 Today, St Demetrius is the central church in Bitola where most of the weddings and christenings are taking place, as well as the major Christian holidays.

 St. George church, Staro Nagorichane, Kumanovo

 St. George church is a medieval Macedonian orthodox temple located in the village of Staro Nagorichane, in the environment of the city of Kumanovo.
 Its architecture and magnificent fresco painting, are giving it the epithet of a pearl among the Christian temples in the Balkan region.
-The church was founded in 1313 on the foundations of the original church dating from the 11th century and built by the byzantine emperor Roman IV Diogenes.
+The church was founded in 1313 on the foundations of the original church dating from the 11th century and built by the Byzantine emperor Roman IV Diogenes.
 The fresco painting is performed in the style of the Palaiologan Rennaissance from the 14th century and characterized by accented narration, subtlety and refined and modest style regarding the expression.
-One really important feature is the extension of the colour spectrum by warmer shades like red and the use of white as a highlighter to increase the dimensions of the detailed clothing.
+One really important feature is the extension of the color spectrum by warmer shades like red and the use of white as a highlighter to increase the dimensions of the detailed clothing.
 The church has preserved the original stone iconostasis and it is the only example in the country of iconography by using the fresco technique.